ferrilab/bitvec/README.md

   primitives usable as storage types: `u8`, `u16`, `u32`, and `u64`. `usize`
-  and the signed integers do *not* implement `Bits` and cannot be used as the storage type. `u128` also does not implement `Bits`, as I am not confident in its memory representation, and dropping support for it allowed me to support older compilers.
+  and the signed integers do *not* implement `Bits` and cannot be used as the storage type. `u128` also does not implement `Bits`, as I am not confident in its memory representation.

-`BitVec` has largely the same API as `Vec`, and should be easy to use.
+`BitVec` has the same API as `Vec`, and should be easy to use.

 The `bitvec!` macro requires type information as its first two arguments.
 Because macros do not have access to the type checker, this currently only